Thyme Benefits: Uses, Health Effects & Safety

 Health benefits

-The terpenoids present in thyme, such as thymol and α-terpineol, are organic compounds with antihypertensive action that control and prevent high blood pressure.
+The terpenoids found in thyme, including thymol and α‑terpineol, are organic compounds with antihypertensive properties that help control and prevent high blood pressure.
+According to the American Heart Association (AHA), uncontrolled high blood pressure can harm blood vessels and raise the risk of heart disease and stroke.

 4. Combating anxiety and stress

-Some studies [1,2] show that the essential oils present in thyme, such as limonene, carvacrol and linalool, help combat anxiety and stress by increasing the activity of neurotransmitters, like GABA, in the brain.
-This can promote relaxation, well-being and tranquility, as well as reduce agitation and nervousness.
+Some studies [1,2] show that thyme essential oils, particularly limonene, carvacrol, and linalool, may help reduce anxiety and stress by enhancing the activity of neurotransmitters such as GABA in the brain.
+This effect can promote relaxation, a sense of well-being, and calmness, while also lowering feelings of agitation and nervousness.

 5. Treating acne

-Thyme, especially in its essential oil form, has thymol, an organic compound that has antiseptic, disinfectant and antimicrobial action.
-This helps to treat acne and other skin problems, such as dermatitis.
+Thyme, especially in its essential oil form, contains thymol, an organic compound with antiseptic, disinfectant, and antimicrobial properties.
+These qualities make it helpful for treating acne and other skin conditions, such as dermatitis.

 6. Maintaining healthy teeth and gums

-Thyme is rich in thymol, an organic compound that promotes teeth and gum health.
-It inhibits the growth and spread of bacteria that can cause cavities or gingivitis, such as Streptococcus mutans, Staphylococcus aureus and Escherichia coli.
+Thyme contains thymol, an organic compound that supports healthy teeth and gums.
+Thymol helps prevent the growth and spread of bacteria that cause cavities and gingivitis, including Streptococcus mutans, Staphylococcus aureus, and Escherichia coli (E. coli).

 7. Fighting fungal infections

-In addition, thyme can also help fight infection caused by Cryptococcus neoformans, a type of fungus found in soil or pigeon excrements, which can be transmitted to humans by inhalation.
-It can cause cryptococcosis, a disease that affects the lungs and nervous system and lead to pneumonia or meningitis.
+In addition, thyme may help fight infections caused by Cryptococcus neoformans, a fungus found in soil and pigeon droppings that can be transmitted to humans through inhalation.
+This organism can cause cryptococcosis, a disease affecting the lungs and nervous system, which may lead to pneumonia or meningitis.

 8. Helping to treat Alzheimer's

-The thymol present in thyme can help treat Alzheimer's because it inhibits cholinesterase, an enzyme that breaks down acetylcholine.
-This is an important neurotransmitter for memory and learning, but which is reduced in patients with Alzheimer's disease.
+Thymol, a compound found in thyme, may help treat Alzheimer’s disease by inhibiting cholinesterase, an enzyme that breaks down acetylcholine, a neurotransmitter essential for memory and learning that is reduced in Alzheimer’s patients.

-In addition, thymol also has an antioxidant and anti-inflammatory action.
-This can reduce inflammation and the damage caused by free radicals in the nervous system, which may help in the treatment of Alzheimer's disease.
-However, more studies on humans are needed to prove the therapeutic benefits of thyme in the treatment of Alzheimer's.
+In addition, thymol has antioxidant and anti-inflammatory properties.
+These actions can help reduce inflammation and protect the nervous system from free radical damage, which may support treatment for Alzheimer’s disease.
+However, further human studies are needed to confirm the therapeutic effects of thyme in Alzheimer’s treatment.

 9. Helping to fight cancer